-Message from the Hallandale Beach Assistant City Manager & Community Redevelopment Agency Executive Director, Dr. Jeremy Earle
+Message from the Hallandale Beach City Manager & Community Redevelopment Agency Executive Director, Dr. Jeremy Earle

 Revitalizing Communities, Promoting Business Development